iwillspeak/feersum/docs/values.md

 ### Implementation status

-Symbols are not yet implemented.
+Symbols are instances of the `Ident` type.